Mintbase/Grants-Program/applications/bubblemint-application.md

 **Umee.cc**

 We built a beautiful dApp for a cross-chain DeFi hub for lending, borrowing, rates, staking, and interoperability.
 We built the frontend in React and managed many backend smart contracts and integrations.
 Our contracts are currently running on a Cosmos-based chain as well as Ethereum Goerli and Kovan testnets.
-The interface was recently featured on CoinBureau.
+The interface was featured on CoinBureau.

 **Client B**